vlsi/vlsi-release-plugins/plugins/stage-vote-release-plugin/README.md

         credentials {
             username.set(String) // -PasfSvnUsername or -PasfTestSvnUsername
             password.set(String) // -PasfSvnPassword or -PasfTestSvnPassword
         }
+        staleRemovalFilters {
+            excludes.add(Regex("release/.*/HEADER\\.html")) // Keep the entries
+            validates.add(Regex("...")) // The removal would fail if none of the entries match.
+The entries are not removed includes.add(Regex("...")) // Only the entries that match the regexp would be removed }
     }
     nexus { // Configures Nexus repository